anodyne/nova/README.md

 * updated the check for an external bio image to be a little safer
 * updated the characters listing to make the tables display better
 * updated the npcs listing to make the tables display better
+* updated the upload controller to now allow _, - or = in the name of uploaded images
+* updated the edit character bio page to handle images in a whole new way and with lots of fun ajax stuff
 * fixed bug in the upgrade controller where an error would be thrown in certain circumstances
 * fixed bug with adding bio dropdown values
 * fixed bug where adding a deck and immediately trying to re-order it wouldn't work (#93)